BasitAlawode/WCEBleedGen/README.md

 # Citation
-- If you find our work useful, you may cite using
+- If you find our work useful, you may consider citing using:

 ```
 @misc{alawode2024transformerbasedwirelesscapsuleendoscopy,